sunilpiit1/interview_prep/Javascript/event_delegation.md

 event.eventPhase – the current phase (capturing=1, target=2, bubbling=3).

 Any event handler can stop the event by calling event.stopPropagation(), but that’s not recommended, because we can’t really be sure we won’t need it above, maybe for completely different things.

+> Event is basically a object that gets passed to the parent till the target element which have certain properties and methods attached to it.